Coolest Safari Theme Party Ideas

 Safari Party Favors

-A great safari theme party absolutely needs cool favors that'll have the kids going wild!
-Here's the best place to get a whole bunch of miniature safari trinkets to use as favors (such as little compasses, little flashlights, mini cameras, wild animal bouncing balls, gummy worms, animal crackers, plastic sunglasses, animal tattoos, and much more).
+A great safari theme party absolutely needs cool favors that’ll have the kids going wild!
+Use miniature safari trinkets as favors (such as little compasses, little flashlights, mini cameras, wild animal bouncing balls, gummy worms, animal crackers, plastic sunglasses, animal tattoos, and much more).

 Safari Games and Activities

-Take a look at this complete page filled with the coolest Safari party games, such as:
+Take a look at this complete page filled with the coolest Safari birthday game ideas, such as:

 You'll also find several VERY important tips to help you survive (and enjoy) party time.